mirceapricop/WDE/README.markdown

 3. ruby server.rb \[password\] (If you don't specify a password, it will be "default")
 4. Now open a client in Chrome, Safari or iOs
 5. Connect with :open host password
+6. Edit your files.
+To write to disk press ESC to go to the command line, then ":write"

 ## Thanks